-a.
-ARAC shall comprise members appointed by the U.S. Secretary of Transportation upon recommendation by the FAA Administrator.
+- a.
+ARAC shall comprise members appointed by the U.S. Secretary of Transportation upon recommendation by the FAA Administrator. - b.

-- b.
 ARAC consists of no more than 30 members.
-Members represent organizations directly and indirectly impacted by FAA regulations (e.g., aircraft owners and operators, airmen and flight crewmembers, airports, aircraft maintenance providers, aircraft manufacturers, public citizen and passenger groups, training providers, and labor organizations).
-The designated organizations provide balanced membership in terms of knowledge, expertise, and points of view of interested parties relative to ARAC's tasks. - c.
-Member representatives are appointed for a 2-year term but may continue to serve until their replacement is chosen.
+Members represent organizations directly and indirectly impacted by FAA regulations (e.g., aircraft owners and operators, airmen and flight crewmembers, airports, aircraft maintenance providers, aircraft manufacturers, public citizen, and passenger groups, training providers, and labor organizations).
+To ensure the recommendations of ARAC have taken into account the needs of diverse groups served by FAA, membership includes, to the extent practicable, individuals with lived experience and knowledge of the needs of underrepresented groups.
+The designated representative members provide balanced membership in terms of knowledge, expertise, and points of view of interested parties relative to ARAC's tasks.

+- c.
+Member representatives are appointed for a 2-year term, but may continue to serve until their replacement is chosen.
 Members may be reappointed.
 There are no other term limits for ARAC members.
 Members appointed solely for their expertise serve as Special Government Employees; those serving on behalf of specific interests will serve as Representatives. - d.
 Members of ARAC serve without compensation.
-Transportation and per diem expenses may be paid when necessary and appropriate. - 13.
+Transportation and per diem expenses may be paid when necessary and appropriate. - e.
+Members shall not reference or otherwise utilize their membership on the Committee in connection with public statements made in their personal capacities without a disclaimer that the views expressed are their own and do not represent the views of the Committee, the Federal Aviation Administration (FAA), or the Department of Transportation. - 13.
 Subcommittees.
-FAA Administrator, in consultation with ARAC, may create subcommittees to work on specific tasks.
+FAA, in consultation with ARAC, may create subcommittees to work on tasks assigned by FAA.
 Subcommittees address a specific technology or segment of the aviation industry.
 A subcommittee may be established when the FAA determines that tasks needing the same technical or industry expertise will be assigned to ARAC.
 Subcommittees must not work independently of the ARAC.
 They must submit their work product to ARAC (rather than directly to FAA).
-ARAC will deliberate, discuss, and vote on whether to submit a recommendation report to FAA.

-- 14. Recordkeeping.
+ARAC will deliberate, discuss, and vote on whether to submit a recommendation report to FAA. - 14.
+Recordkeeping.
 The records of ARAC are handled in accordance with National Archives and Records Administration (NARA) General Records Schedule 6.2.
 Subject to the Freedom of Information Act, 5 U.S.C. § 552, the records, reports, transcripts, minutes, and other documents that are made available to, or prepared for or by ARAC, will be available for public inspection and copying at the Office of Rulemaking, Federal Aviation Administration, 800 Independence Avenue, S.W., Washington, DC, 20591.
 FAA will charge a fee for information furnished to the public in accordance with the fee schedule published in 49 CFR part 7.
 ARAC records are also located on FAA's committee public website. - 15.
 Filing Date.
-This charter is effective September 14, 2024, which is the filing date of this Charter.
-The amended charter is effective on June 9, 2025.
-Unless renewed, the charter will expire on September 14, 2026.
+This charter is effective September 14, 2022, which is the filing date of this Charter.